-Fabric sails are cost-effective, quick and easy to install fabric features in your space.
+If you are looking for a cost-effective, quick and easy to install fabric feature in your space that looks great, then fabric sails are the best solution.
 They can transform an indoor workspace from an uninspiring box room into an aesthetically pleasing and interesting atmospheric environment proving that minor changes can have a dramatic effect!
-Whether it’s an office, school or shopping centre, tensile fabric features may well provide a solution.
+Whether its an office, school or shopping centre, tensile fabric features may well provide a solution.

 The four main fabrics for interior structures are:

 Cottons are the most economically viable material and are ideally suited to short term use as they are susceptible to staining and shrinkage.
 A soft and natural texture, cotton structures are available in a wide range of colours.
 Polyurethane coated glass cloth has a similar appearance to cotton but benefits from higher durability, while PVC coated glass mesh is very durable and acts as a theatre gauze or sunscreen.
 Silicone coated glass cloth is widely used for its high fire resistance and low relative fore toxicity but also tends to attract dirt.

 Different levels of translucent fabric and varying mesh densities throughout the fabric range can make fabric features ideal for controlling or enhancing light.
 Interior shade canopies can be used to reduce solar glare or to enhance natural illumination and reflect light throughout a building.
 The nature of fabric interacts well with articficial lighting as well as natural.